dtaipov/KeyChain/source/index.html.md

 You will get an **extended name** of the key which consists of the name you have given it as a prefix and the first 8 bytes of the hash.
 Note that from now on you should insert the extended key!

 <aside class="notice">
-**NB:**

-**Insert your own extended name of the key!** Do not copy the following code together with the key name that we use because it is specified here only as an example of how your key name might look like. **Use your own key name!**
+Insert your own extended name of the key!
+Do not copy the following code together with the key name that we use because it is specified here only as an example of how your key name might look like.
 </aside>

 Then request a public key via